huggingface/blog/2024-security-features.md

 Hugging Face offers custom agreements and development of features and tools for Enterprise accounts which are established via Statement of Work (SoW) and Service Level Agreements (SLA).
 You can reach out directly to sales to discuss your options at https://huggingface.co/contact/sales.

 ## Conclusion
 At Hugging Face, we're committed to providing a secure and trustworthy platform for the AI community.
 With our robust security features, users can focus on building and deploying AI models with confidence.
-Whether you're a individual researcher or a large enterprise, our security features are designed to empower you to protect yourself and your assets.
+Whether you're an individual researcher or a large enterprise, our security features are designed to empower you to protect yourself and your assets.
 By continually enhancing our defenses and expanding our security capabilities, we aim to stay ahead of emerging threats and maintain the trust of our users.
 If you have any questions or feedback about our security features, we'd love to hear from you.
 Reach out at security@huggingface.co!